bitsanity/ADILOS/README.md

 * Must work equally well with any kgprotocol-compliant keymaster
 * May maintain an ACL (access control list) of authorized public keys
-* May maintain relationships between a private key and other user-provided information
+* May maintain relationships between a public key and other user-provided information
 * Must generate a new, random key for each Challenge
 * Must generate a new Challenge on start and after receipt of any cryptographically-valid Response